code-423n4/2023-07-basin-findings/data/seth_lawson-Q.md

-NC-1 : Remove forge-std import
+# NC-1 : Remove forge-std import

+forge-std is used for logging and debugging and should be removed when not being used for development.

 script\deploy\Aquifer.s.sol:
   4: import {Script} from "forge-std/Script.sol";